MuhammetEminOzdemir/LogisticRegression-Weight-and-Bias-Update/README.md

 Optimization Algorithm with Gradient Descent

+Here, if the lost function gives too many values, it means that our model is not good.
+For this purpose, weight and bias values are updated.
+This repo contains the codes on how they are updated.
+Gradient algorithm was used.

 ![Ekran Resmi 2024-05-28 14 24 08](https://github.com/MuhammetEminOzdemir/LogisticRegression-Weight-and-Bias-Update/assets/80462839/b202c5e3-b293-4528-824d-e77214def545)

 Now lets look at computation graph of logistic regression